achingbrain/munitorum/README.md

 - How many upgrades can Imperial Militia units take?
 - Do extra Militia Auxiliary units added via the 'Militia Auxiliary' upgrade have to have the same weapons as the other Militia Auxiliary units in the Militia Infantry Squad (eg. rifles or pistols/cc weapons)?
-- Imperial Militia Arvus Lighters have the Planetfall special rule but no spacecraft in the list have any transport capacity
 - If the army includes a Force Commander and only Rogue Psykers (not Discipline Masters), does the first Rogue Psyker have to be in the same formation as the Force Commander?
 - Auxilia Baneblade Demolisher Cannon has no Small Arms firepower (though has AND (15 cm) range so looks like it's just been missed off)
 - Auxilia Baneblade Demolisher Cannon is missing the Disrupt rule compared to the ones on Auxilia Malcador Annihalators and Leman Russ Demolishers